-A colleague of mine recently asked me, “Where should I start with for preparation of interview?
+A colleague of mine recently asked me, “Where should I start with for preparation for an interview?
 It’s almost 2 years I have faced any interview.”

-My answer was straightforward: (This will help for fresher as well as working professional who want to switch the current job)
+My answer was straightforward: (This will help for fresher as well as working professionals who want to switch the current job)

-What you need to know about software testing?
+What do you need to know about Software Testing?

-“What should I test and when” is very important.
-There might be some concepts, which are not applicable to what we, professional test in our company, but it’s always better to have an idea of all testing practices.
+“What should I test and when?” is very important.
+There might be some concepts, which do not apply to what we, professionals test in our company, but it’s always better to have an idea of all testing practices.

-Knowing more is harmless and will definitely help you at least to give your thoughts on the questions asked by interviewer.
+Knowing more is harmless and will help you at least to give your thoughts on the questions asked by the interviewer.

-Besides from “curiosity to learn” you should upgrade your skill in following areas:
+Besides from “curiosity to learn” you should upgrade your skill in the following areas:

-- Some hands-on on basic database/SQL queries and concepts
+- Some hands-on basic Database/SQL queries and concepts.

 - Networking and system administration concepts will help you in system domain projects.

-Get hold on project.
+Get hold on the project.
 Know the application under test before starting to test it.
-Instead of looking in the requirement document, look into the architecture doc, design doc, sequence diagram and activity flow diagram.
+Instead of looking in the requirement document, look into the architecture doc, design doc, sequence diagram, and activity flow diagram.

-Most importantly you need to be perfect in what you mention in your CV.
-All the questions interviewer asks will be based on what you are specifying in your CV.
+Most importantly you need to be perfect in what you have mentioned in your CV.
+All the questions the interviewer asks will be based on what you are specifying in your CV.
 So do not mention the skills you have not worked on, just for the sake of decorating the CV with multiple skills.

-The key point in interview is, You should make interviewer feel that it was a complex application you were testing and had lot many challenges in it for a tester!
+The key point in the interview is, You should make the interviewer feel that it was a complex application you were testing and had a lot many challenges in it for a tester!

-And one last thing – If you don’t know answer for a question, say so.
+And one last thing – If you don’t know the answer to a question, say so.
 Don’t fool around and get into trouble.

-If you have any query on “preparation for testing interview” then comment it below.
+If you have any queries on “Preparation for a Testing interview” then comment it below.

-To get email notifications of new articles on software testing subscribe to our email newsletter.
+To get email notifications of new articles on Software Testing to subscribe to our email newsletter.